Jihe377/WebNovel_Nexus/design_document.md

 ## 3. User Personas

 ### Persona 1 — The Power Reader (Alex, 24)
-Alex reads 5–10 chapters of serialized web novels daily across Royal Road, Wattpad, and a handful of fan-translation sites.
-They constantly lose track of which chapter they stopped on for each title, and switching between tabs and bookmarks is frustrating.
-Alex wants one dashboard that shows all their in-progress novels with a direct link to the source and a chapter note field.
+Individuals who consume a high volume of serialized web content weekly across multiple hosting sites.
+Alex wants one dashboard that shows all his novels with a direct link to the source.
- - Goals: Track reading progress, never lose their place, quickly resume reading.
+ - Goals: Track all their novels, never lose their place, quickly resume reading.
  - Pain Points: No cross-platform progress tracking, managing browser bookmarks is chaotic.

 ### Persona 2 — The Niche Seeker (Mei, 19)